Table of Contents

 Tapering with IR tablets vs XR Tablets should help with withdrawals

-Instead of counting out granules from the RX Effexor pills its best to use Effexor immediate release tablets.
+Instead of counting out granules from the RX Effexor pills its best to use Effexor immediate-release tablets.
 (XR’s are harder to get accurate as granule capsule contents vary anywhere from 105 – 124 granules per capsule).

 Don’t worry you won’t feel any different than using the capsules—I switched from the capsules to the tablets).
 Switching from XR to IR shouldn’t cause you to feel any different as long as you keep taking the same mg dosages.
 The only difference is that you will take one half of your tablet dose in the morning and twelve hours later take the second half of your dose.

-Utilizing Effexor IR Tablets
+Controlling Dose with Effexor IR Tablets

 Effexor IR tablets come in these doses: 25mg, 37.5mg, 50mg, 100mg.

-With a pill splitter you can split your pills in half when necessary.
+With a pill splitter, you can split your pills in half when necessary.
 Or quarters.
 Or eighths.
 Splitting tablets like this will enable you to have more control stepping done your medication.

-For more in depth info on tapering with this method, go here.
+For more in-depth info on tapering with this method, go here.

 This really depends.
 Most people who are on venlafaxine drugs like Effexor can expect at least a year of tapering if they don’t want to experience the more severe withdrawals.

 Some people REALLY want to be done with this medication, so they bear the suffering and taper quicker.
-For these people it can be accomplished around 2 weeks to 3 months.
+For these people, it can be accomplished around 2 weeks to 3 months.

 If you find that you cannot afford enough of the medication to taper off with, then ask your doctor for some Effexor samples.
 It’s well known how severe withdrawal symptoms are from Effexor and they should hopefully be willing to help.
 If that doesn’t work and your XR scripts are too pricey, then ask for generics.
 Maybe you can afford some of them.